 Do you love French cuisine?
 If so, you will be impressed with the selection of San Francisco French restaurants.

-This list includes my five favorites.
-The options vary from the high-end to more of a cafe style restaurant.
-You will also find both traditional cuisine as well as those with a combination of French and California cuisines.
+The list below includes my five favorites.
+The options vary from high-end to cafe-style restaurants.
+You will also find both traditional cuisine as well as those with a combination of French and Californian cuisines.

 Most of their wines are French.
 If you aren't sure what to order, don't hesitate to ask.
 They love helping you find the perfect wine to pair with your meal.

 You can also order a delicious meat and cheese plate if you're looking for something lighter to accompany your wine outing.

 If you are looking for a fantastic French style restaurant in the Inner Richmond District, then Chapeau! is for you.
 It is always ranked as one of the top restaurants in San Francisco and is definitely not be missed while on your vacation here.

 Some of their most beloved dishes include filet mignon, escargot, the trio of salmon, seared scallop with bacon foam and an avocado puree!
 And, since this is French, you must have their incredible Creme Brulee to finish it off.